exonum/exonum-doc/src/advanced/service-testing.md

     Each release of the testkit crate is compatible with the specific version of the core Exonum library; the minor version of the testkit coincides with the minor version of the Exonum library it supports.

-> I guess we'd better update the version here (and keep it up-to-date).
-> Testkit's README also should be updated.

 ## Simple usage